 - If the bar is too low, cross your feet and bend your knees.

-- Now grab the bar with your hands as far apart as your shoulders.
+- Grab the bar with your hands shoulder-width apart.

-- Keeping your arms straight, let your body hang from the bar, then pull yourself up toward the bar until your chin is over it.
+- Keep your arms straight as you hang from the bar, then pull yourself up until your chin is over the bar.

 One-Arm Dumbbell Row

-- This alternative to reverse grip lat pull down needs dumbbells or other weights and an sturdy, flat bench.
+This alternative requires dumbbells or other weights and a sturdy, flat bench.

-- To exercise the left side, stand on the left side of the bench, with your right hand, knee and lower leg up on the bench.
+- Stand to the left side of the bench, with your right hand, knee, and lower leg up on the bench.

-- With your back straight and parallel to the floor, extend your left arm straight down to the floor and pull your shoulder blade back.
+- Extend your left arm straight down to the floor and pull your shoulder blade back.

-- Grab the weight and lift it straight up to your chest, keeping your elbow next to your body.
+- Grab the weight and lift it straight up to your chest while keeping your elbow close to your body.